Know Your Rights

 These are two circumstances in which drivers may have their driving privileges suspended in New York while maintaining their driving privileges in other states.
 A lot of out-of-state drivers do not know their New York driving privileges have been suspended, resulting in a subsequent AUO charge.

-An AUO3 is a misdemeanor charge.
-A clean record is the best case scenario wherein the charge is dropped to a mere traffic violation.
 Legal counsel is advised at this time to remove the misdemeanor from your record, although you maintain the right to represent yourself in court.

 Q: I still need to drive to work!
 What if I can’t afford the fees to reinstate my license?